nus-cs2103-AY2425S1/ip/docs/README.md

 ### View all tasks in your list

-Type "list" to display all tasks currently in your list
+Type `list` to display all tasks currently in your list

 ```
 Here are the tasks in your list: